francesco-di-maggio/rapidmax/README.md

 ## How it works

-Open the help file (rapidmax/help/rapidmax.maxhelp) for how to use the object.
+Open the helpfile (rapidmax/help/rapidmax.maxhelp) for how to use the object.

 ## Acknowledgments
 This object is one outcome of the RapidMix project, which received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement N°644862.

 * MacOS version by Sam Parke Wolfe.
 * Windows version by Martin Townley.
-* Helpful, and examples by Francesco Di Maggio.
+* Helpfile, and examples by Francesco Di Maggio.

 © 2021 Goldsmiths University of London